microsoft/finops-toolkit/docs-mslearn/focus/what-is-focus.md

 ---
 title: What is FOCUS?
-description: Cloud agnostic format for cost and usage data.
+description: This article explains that FOCUS is a cloud agnostic format for cost and usage data.
 author: bandersmsft
 ms.author: banders
-ms.date: 07/15/2024
+ms.date: 10/08/2024
 ms.topic: overview
 ms.service: finops
 ms.reviewer: micflan